elitalon/elitalon.github.io/_posts/2024-09-14-reflecting-on-the-enthusiasm-around-AI.md

 One can argue that there are other products that benefit from similar techniques.
 [Search engines](https://en.wikipedia.org/wiki/Search_engine_(computing)), for example, crawl websites to build their page indexes and ranks.
 The difference is that their results link to the original source.
 Even if you pay for a search engine like [Kagi](https://kagi.com/), you will be paying for the indexing functionality, not for the content itself.

-Similarly, people can share copyrighted media on platforms like YouTube or SoundCloud.
+People can also share copyrighted media on platforms like YouTube or SoundCloud.
 But these platforms usually go to great lengths to make sure that all content is published according to existing laws.

 The problem with some "AI" companies is that they take someone else's content and turn it into a commercial product, often without giving anything back to the original creators.